I see only the past.

 “Everything you believe is rooted in time, and depends on your not learning these new ideas about it” (2:1, my emphasis).
 Whatever we have learned, we learned from the past; that cannot be disputed.

 The illustration in the lesson about the cup makes the point that our identification of things depends on the past, and our reactions to things come from past experiences.
-"You would have no idea what this cup is, except for your past learning" (3:6).
-And, "This is equally true of whatever you look at" (4:2).
+“You would have no idea what this cup is except for the past” (3:7).
+And, “This is equally true of whatever you look at” (4:2).